Skip to main content

 Where can I ride my Electric bike (especially my mountain e-bike) - Arizona electric e-bike laws?
 (Disclaimer: This is not a legal opinion.)

 Governor Doug Ducey signed into law e-bike legislation, HB 2266, which defines an e-bike as a bicycle.
-This allows all jurisdictions within the State to follow a standard classification system for e-bikes, like those in eight other States.
+This allows all jurisdictions within the State to follow a standard classification system for e-bikes, like those in eight other states.
 Local laws do differ.
 Federal lands, like BLM and National Forests, usually follow State law.
 State, County, and City parks and lands may adopt rules specific to their location.

 Classifications for e-bikes (Disclaimer: This is not a legal opinion.)